MWyssy/ce-todo-list-project-public/README.md

 Once you are happy with having the applications run locally, next its time to push those docker images to container registry.

+**💡 HINT:** Make sure to have a read of the docker-compose file, it sets up some environment variables that will be required when you come to deploy the application.
+For example the backend API gets informed of the host that the database is living in.
+When deploying in Kubernetes, this will be different.

 You will need to:

 * Build a docker image for your frontend, backend and database